Study Abroad in Sicily

 The Sicily Core Course is an inclusive three-credit class for Arcadia students.
 This class, assessed by journal and participation in discussions, includes a series of presentations on the social, political, historical, artistic and religious themes present within the cultures of Sicily and the Mediterranean and an array of extended day and overnight excursions.

 Programs of study at the Mediterranean Center include individual academic field-studies (see class descriptions for details), but regardless of academic choices and course selections, all students are exposed to the cultures of the Mediterranean through the inclusive Sicily Core Course.
-As part of this course, students can also expect to take part in excursions to Palermo, Western Sicily, and even a four-day, three-night excursion to Tunisia.
+As part of this course, students can also expect to take part in excursions to Palermo, and Western Sicily.
 Arcadia students may also sign up for optional excursions and activities.

 Courses may be selected among various departments.
 You will earn the following hours of credit.